Kho Jabing: Steven Chong's 2016 lecture

 In his lecture, Justice Steven Chong said that while the amended laws are significant, they fall short of initiating "any paradigm shift in policy".
 He said it was an overstatement to say that the government had made a dramatic shift in its position on the mandatory death penalty (which remained so for all categories of murder for around 120 years before 2013).
 He said that there will still be an emphasis on deterrence regardless of any change in the area.
 Citing the case of Kho Jabing, Justice Chong stated that it was not an easy task to the exercising of discretion in capital cases, as there are challenges arising from many applications of re-sentencing since the 2013 law reforms.
-Regarding the 3-2 decision of the Court of Appeal (which led to Kho Jabing being sentenced to hang again), Justice Chong pointed out that the five-judge panel was unanimous on the principle involved and adopted even though it was " divided on the outcome".
+Regarding the 3-2 decision of the Court of Appeal (which led to Kho Jabing being sentenced to hang again), Justice Chong pointed out that the five-judge panel was unanimous on the principle involved and adopted even though it was "divided on the outcome".
 He noted that all five judges had agreed that in cases where the death penalty was not mandatory, a death sentence was justified if the offender's actions had "outraged the feelings of the community".

 Justice Chong also said it is arguable whether the Court of Appeal, in its 2015 decision, should have established a balance sheet of aggravating and mitigating factors, which could be taken into account in exercising discretion.
 The issue was the "perennial tension" between "individualised justice and consistency in sentencing":

 The balance between the two is delicate.
 Incline too far in favour of the former, and you risk arbitrariness and capriciousness in sentencing; lean too far in favour of the latter, the benefits of individualised consideration brought about by the amendment Act would be lost.

-Justice Chong also did not neglect to make it clear that the courts would still has to examine all the facts and circumstances of every case to determine whether a death sentence is appropriate.
+Justice Chong also did not neglect to make it clear that the courts would still have to examine all the facts and circumstances of every case to determine whether a death sentence is appropriate.
 He commented that the principle and approach adopted by the five-judge Court of Appeal in its 2015 judgement of Kho Jabing's case was the right one.